wp-plugins/13-moon-synchronometer/readme.txt

 = Manual Method =1.
 Download the zip file from wordpress 1.
 At `Plugins->new->upload` upload zip file.
 It makes `13-moon-synchronometer` dir 1.
 Activate plugin `13-moon-synchronometer` (in Plugins menu)
 = Once installed, how to make it work: =1.
 Got to Widgets, and put a 13-Moon Calendar widget into a sidebar
 1. Optional: insert shortcode `[thirteen-moon-calendar]` into a post or page 1.
 Settings are at `Dashboard -> Settings -> 13-Moon Settings`
-== Frequently Asked Questions ==* What is the meaning of life?
-* The purpose is for your good, and your trust will grow to include peace on earth.

 == Screenshots ==
 1. Sidebar view 2.
 Day detail for launch day Nov 13 2013 Kin 14 WHITE MAGNETIC WIZARD3.
 Use the handy 13-Moon Calendar Widget4.
 Navigate to settings5.
 Options panel